eclipse-ee4j/starter/README.md

 # Eclipse Starter for Jakarta EE
 This is the official Eclipse Foundation starter for Jakarta EE.
 It generates code to help get started with Jakarta EE projects using Maven.
-It is possible to do so using a Maven Archetypes.
+It is possible to do so using Maven Archetypes.
 In the future the starter will include a Web UI.

 ## Current Release
 Please note that this is a development version of the starter.
 For the current release, please visit the [project website](https://eclipse-ee4j.github.io/starter/).
 This code will allow you to use features that are not yet released.
 It will also allow you to build the starter from source.